najrul04/najrul04/README.md

 <p>

-A Full Stack developer with a strong foundation in JavaScript, TypeScript, ReactJS, NextJS, NodeJS, ExpressJS and TailwindCSS.
+A Full-stack developer with a strong foundation in JavaScript, TypeScript, ReactJS, NextJS, NodeJS, ExpressJS and TailwindCSS.
 I excel in crafting exceptional web experiences through these technologies.
 In addition to my other technical skills such as NoSQL, Firebase, MongoDB, Redux, GitHub, RestAPI, WordPress, PHP, jQuery, Figma, HTML5, CSS3, Bootstrap5, ES6.
 I hold a Bachelor's degree in Marketing.
 This background equips me with a strategic mindset, allowing me to create websites that not only look great but also deliver tangible results for businesses and their clients.